Do You Have Borderline Hearing Loss?

 What the client, and often the hearing professional, can neglect to realize is the fact that scheduling an appointment with an ENT or hearing professional is proof enough that the client, or spouse, family member or friend, is troubled enough by their hearing loss to research solutions.
 The proof is often in the proverbial pudding when said client pops their hearing aids in and introduces their ears to a new world filled with sounds that are much more clear.

 Make hearing aids work for you.

 Another hurdle to leap is the ever-growing mental block of accepting having to wear hearing aids all day, every day.
 Once a borderline candidate chooses to treat their level of hearing loss, they are pushed by a hearing health professional to wear hearing aids around the clock.
 If you’re struggling to see yourself as someone who wears hearing aids all day, realize that you don’t have to.
 Lightbulb moment, indeed.

 If those Sunday dinners are the only situation when you’re experiencing trouble hearing, remove your hearing aids after dessert.
 Same thing goes for loud TV: Has the game ended?
 Or, is another pop singer taking you through a medley of their “greatest” hits during The Big Game’s halftime show?
 Remove your devices!
 Eargo’s comfortable, easy-to-use (and remove) hearing aids allow you to hear more of life on your terms.

 Hear what you want, when you want with Eargo.
 Our personal hearing guides want to help well, guide, you to a hearing solution that works for your borderline hearing loss on your terms.
 Take the first step toward better hearing.
-Speak with a member of our team on your schedule at 1-800-734-7603.
+Request a free sample for fit and feel today and speak with a member of our team on your schedule at 1-800-734-7603.